Skip to main content

 If you'd prefer to remove commenting permissions for an external party, this is very easy to do at either the template or contract level:

-2. Click Can Sign + next to the SIGNATORIES heading and uncheck the Comment & Suggest box.
+In your document, open the Document Members tab, click Can Sign + and uncheck the Comment & Suggest box.

 πŸ’β€β™€οΈ As always, our Support Team is happy to help you with anything further if needed.
 Start a chat with us right here by clicking the Intercom button in the bottom-right-hand corner of this page.

-Alternatively, you can email your query to support@juro.com πŸš€
+Alternatively, you can email us at support@juro.com πŸš€

 Did this answer your question?